sampollard/reduce-error/notes.md

 	--cfg=smpi/host-speed:20000000 --log=smpi_config.thres:debug \
 	bin/eigenkernel_app -s general_elpa1 matrix/ELSES_MATRIX_BNZ30_A.mtx matrix/ELSES_MATRIX_BNZ30_B.mtx
 ```
 Still getting some segfaults... this is stupid.
+Giving up for now.

+## Analytical measurement
+Trying to get some logging.
+This `--log=coll:tuned:topo_build_tree.threshold:debug`
+doesn't work.
+Only some algos use this logging, I'm going to fork and make my
+own for better logging.